rprome/mancala/README.md

-# mancala
+# Mancala
-first 242 project using Heuristic and minimax
+This project uses a heuristic minimax algorithm with alpha-beta pruning to win against a bot.

 Instructions: